DNk01/KeyValueStore/README.md

 1. Launch the project.
 2. Open the browser and go to the address `http://localhost:8080/swagger/index.html` (Port can be changed in server.go).
-3. Use interface Swagger UI for requests tp API.
+3. Use interface Swagger UI for requests to API.